 Tatars were a very effective combat group utilized by the Ottomans; they were Turkic-speaking peoples who converted to İslam in the 14th century.
 They were superb horsemen and archers.
 There were two groups of Tatars in the Ottoman service both light cavalries.
 The first group came to Anatolia with the Mongol invasion and settled in Eastern and Central Anatolia.
 Some of them later relocated to the Balkan lands [27].

 The other group consisted of troops sent by the Crimean Khans to support the Ottoman army in campaigns.
 They were raised in tough conditions of the steppes and learned to ride and fight at an early age.
 They were amazing fighters, their extraordinary speed made them almost unstoppable.
 Their weapon of choice was the powerful compound bow, which they used with extreme accuracy while riding.
-Other than their bows and arrows they also used curved sabers, short spears and horsehair lasso (used to unseat opponents) [30].
+Other than their bows and arrows they also used curved sabers, short spears and horsehair lassos (used to unseat opponents) [30].

 “The Tatars usually relied on flank attacks and surprise charges to break up the enemy's positions.
 When attacked by formed bodies of enemy cavalry, the Tatars would frequently scatter and fake a retreat, shooting arrows from the saddle, then quickly